lxaw/JojosBizarreAdventurePoseEstimator/README.md

 # JoJoPoseEstimation

-## Using OpenPose to recognize Poses.
+## Using OpenPose to recognize Poses from Jojo's Bizarre Adventure.

 ## :grey_question: What is it?
 * Uses CMU's OpenPose to detect key body angles.